Estimating the spectral density of unstable scars: Local density of states in open systems

 here $(-b,b)$ is the range of energies in exam, $N$ the dimension of the Hilbert space.
 Analogously, one can show (Appendix B) a similar result for the Circular Orthogonal Ensemble (COE), where quasienergies are angles $\theta$ in the range $(-\pi,\pi)$, and the averaged spectral density must satisfy periodicity conditions:

 At this point, one can use a mean-field approximation to rewrite the averaged Eq.~(\ref{ubersimpS}) as

 The effect of the leak on the local density of states is exemplified in fig.~\ref{onecpred}(a) for a system that follows GOE statistics.
 The outcome is that the properly normalized local density of states $\frac{S(E)}{\int_{\Delta E}S(E)dE}$ tends to flatten and becomes increasingly close to a uniform distribution with the coupling to the leak.
-Since the local spectrum of a RMT Hamiltonian is meant to have no peaks or notable structure in the first place, the effect of the opening in this case is qualitatively irrelevant.
+However, the semicircle rule [imaginary part of Eq.~(\ref{RMTav})] for the GOE and the uniform distribution for the COE, that describe the local density of states of the closed system, have no peaks or notable structure in the first place.
+Therefore, the effect of the opening is that to make an already flat spectral density even flatter, and thus qualitatively irrelevant for a system ruled by RMT.

 Secondly, we examine the more interesting case of a system that exhibits scarring, and couples the scar to an opening.
-As before, the prediction for the spectral density is given by Eq.~(\ref{ubersimpS}), but this time $G_0(E)$ is expected to deviate from RMT ensemble statistics, and to be energy-dependent, instead.
+As before, the prediction for the spectral density is given by Eq.~(\ref{ubersimpS}), but this time $G_0(E)$ is expected to deviate from the RMT ensemble statistics, and to be energy-dependent, instead.
 Thus, rather than taking averages, one may well construct a semiclassical ansatz for the spectral density of the scarred system, on the basis of the available results already discussed in section~\ref{LdosClosed}.
 Assuming a discrete, non-degenerate spectrum,

 That way the expectation value of the Green's function is written in terms of the autocorrelation function $A(t)$, that can be approximated with $A_p(t)/N$, where $A_p(t)$ is the semiclassical ansatz for the autocorrelation function near the periodic orbit $p$, as for example in Eq.~(\ref{ScarA}), while the factor of $N^{-1}$ is introduced to account for the `nonlinear' effects~\cite{KapHel98}.
 Since $A(-t)=A^*(t)$ [and $A_p(-t)=A_p^*(t)$], the two terms of Eq.~(\ref{reacldos}) are respectively real and pure imaginary.
 While the latter is identified with the local density of states, the former [$R_0(E)$] is usually referred to as reactance in the electromagnetism/microwave cavity literature~\cite{ZhengOtt06}.
 The semiclassical autocorrelation function $A_p(t)$ is finally all we need to approximate the envelopes of both local density of states and reactance.